 The film proved to be such a notoriously tremendous failure—seriously, the Citizen Kane of bad movies—that a sequel was never made, and we are left with a titanic mess of a film based on only the first half of Hubbard’s book.

-Here are 23 reasons why Battlefield Earth may be the worst and thus amusingly good sci-fi movies ever made.
+Here are 23 reasons why Battlefield Earth may be the worst and thus amusingly weird sci-fi movies ever made.

 1. As of 2022, Battlefield Earth has a “rotten” score of 3% on Rotten Tomatoes, with the critical consensus being: “Ugly, campy and poorly acted, Battlefield Earth is a stunningly misguided, aggressively bad sci-fi folly.”